Aarey Milk Colony: Ownership pattern

 Under this scheme, nearly 1,700 indigenous and cross-breed cows are maintained at four Dairy Farms Units.
-The indigenous herd is utilized for producing large numbers of cross-breed heifers which are supplied to the farmers of dairy co-operatives in Maharashtra state to augment the milk production and the generation of cross-breed herd will be utilized to study the effect of cross-breeding up to 7.5% and 6.5% exotic blood level.
+The indigenous herd is utilized for producing large numbers of cross-breed heifers which are supplied to the farmers of dairy co-operatives in Maharashtra state to augment the milk production and the generation of cross-breed herd will be utilized to study the effect of cross-breeding up to a 7.5% and 6.5% exotic blood level.
 This study will be useful to advise the farmers in the Maharashtra state regarding the breeding policies that can be practiced by them for breeding their cross-bred progeny at the village level.
 Maintenance of cross-breed herds will be economic while the indigenous herds will be showing some amount of losses, but it will be a good study for future planning.

-In order to increase the revenue and decrease the losses incurred, the following activities were initiated from 2001–02.
+In order to increase the revenue and decrease the losses incurred, the following activities were initiated from 2001 to 2002.